Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

-Furthermore, because crossing an LCS is an inherently dynamic and continuous process, comparing a trajectory with a single instantaneous FTLE snapshot is insufficient.
-To analyse the barrier-crossing events, we therefore computed a time-averaged FTLE field over the corresponding crossing interval (e.g. from $t_1$ to $t_5$).
-Applying a threshold of 60\% of the maximum value to this time-averaged field allowed us to extract the persistent LCS.
-Figures~\ref{fig:lcs_crossing_ra1e8} and~\ref{fig:lcs_crossing_ra1e10} show a representative optimal particle trajectory overlaid on the corresponding time-averaged FTLE ridge during a barrier-crossing event.
-The corresponding instantaneous propulsion energy $E_t^*$ is plotted alongside.
-As the particle approaches and actively cross the repelling FTLE ridge, i.e. the barrier, between $t_2$ and $t_4$, the energy consumption exhibits a pronounced spike.
-This indicates that the agent applies its maximum propulsive effort at this topological bottleneck.
-Immediately after breaching the barrier, the particle aligns with the attracting LCS, i.e. the transport pathway, and its energy consumption drops sharply as it surfs the favourable downstream currents.
-These results confirm that the RL policy inherently decodes and exploits the underlying Lagrangian topology of the turbulent convective flow.
-Note that although FTLE analysis provides a rigorous Lagrangian description of the transport barriers, its computation requires global knowledge of the future flow evolution.
-By contrast, our RL agent successfully navigates these barriers using only instantaneous, locally measurable cues.
+Furthermore, because crossing an LCS is a dynamic and continuous process, comparing a trajectory with a single instantaneous FTLE snapshot is insufficient.
+To analyse the barrier-crossing events, we therefore compute a time-averaged FTLE field over the corresponding crossing interval, for example from \(t_1\) to \(t_5\).
+Applying a threshold of \(60\%\) of the maximum value to this time-averaged field is used to extract the persistent LCS.
+Figures~\ref{fig:lcs_crossing_ra1e8} and~\ref{fig:lcs_crossing_ra1e10} show a representative learned particle trajectory overlaid on the corresponding time-averaged FTLE ridge during a barrier-crossing event.
+The corresponding instantaneous propulsion cost \(E_t^*\) is plotted alongside.
+As the particle approaches and actively crosses the repelling FTLE ridge, i.e. the barrier, between \(t_2\) and \(t_4\), the propulsion cost exhibits a pronounced local increase.
+This suggests that the agent applies large propulsive effort near this topological bottleneck.
+Immediately after crossing the barrier, the particle aligns with the attracting LCS, i.e. the transport pathway, and its propulsion cost decreases as it follows favourable downstream currents.
+These results suggest that the RL policy exploits aspects of the underlying Lagrangian topology of the turbulent convective flow.
+We acknowledge, however, that the representative trajectory overlays and time-averaged FTLE fields, although supportive of the barrier-crossing interpretation, do not yet constitute a full event-level statistical census of all crossings.
+Such a quantitative analysis would require automated identification of individual trajectory intersections with repelling FTLE ridges, followed by correlation with local propulsion-cost peaks.
+This is non-trivial in the high-\(Ra\) regimes, because the LCS geometry is highly transient and the topological extraction can be sensitive to the chosen finite-time integration window.
+We therefore regard a rigorous automated event-level analysis of LCS crossings as an important direction for future research.
+Furthermore, although FTLE analysis provides a mathematically well-defined description of finite-time transport barriers, its computation requires non-local, time-resolved flow information over a finite integration window.
+By contrast, the RL agent navigates these dynamic barriers using only instantaneous, locally measurable cues.
 To understand how the policy achieves this, we next translate these global Lagrangian structures into local Eulerian observables.